FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd September 2019.md

 the review will commence with the publication of an Issues Paper in Quarter 2, 2020.

-This will commence the statutory 99 week process of preparing a new Development--- 16
+This will commence the statutory 99 week process of preparing a new Development
+---
+16

 Plan.
 The preliminary work will commence in advance of this date and briefing